DSC-SIST/D-Bug/Python/Question_13/README.md

-##Question
+## Question
     We count 35 heads and 94 legs among the chickens and rabbits in a farm.
 How many rabbits and how many chickens do we have?

-##Hint
+## Hint
     Use for loop to iterate all possible solutions

-##Difficulty level
+## Difficulty level

     Hard

-##Error Type
+## Expected Error

-Logical Error
+- Logical Error